Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/H-U-N-T-E-R-B-O-R-N---Deep-Dive.md

 Bone bits are a material requirement for other Player Crafting items, including most of the metal-based hunting knives at a forge, though with Player Crafting itself you can craft a bone or stone hunting knife as a crude basic necessity.
 Bone arrows also use bone bits for the heads.

 Bone arrows can be created using either firewood or larger animal bones; the latter recipe is specifically for Bosmer characters who have a taboo against using wood, but it's also suitable if you just don't have any firewood on hand.
-The first bone arrows you create will be inferior even to iron arrows, but as your harvesting skill rises the quality of your arrows does too, until at a "perfect" level they rival even elven craftsmanship and stopping power.

 Bone weapons - axes, swords, and bows - are initially crude, and no more powerful than the Forsworn variety they mimic.
 The most powerful of them, perhaps, is a massive bludgeon crafted from the bone of a mammoth.
 These are all apprentice level recipes.
 However, at higher levels you can craft Masterwork versions of these weapons, which are suitable for mid-level characters.
 Bone weapons cannot be tempered.